eliel-alves/dt-money/README.md

 - and others

 ## Deploy
+Observations: The backend will only work in development mode as it uses `json-server` as a dependency.
-You can check out the project live by [clicking here](https://dt-money-xi-six.vercel.app/).
+You can check out the frontend project live by [clicking here](https://dt-money-xi-six.vercel.app/).

 ## Screenshots